Robert M. Young (academic)

-Robert Maxwell Young (September 26, 1935 – July 5, 2019) was an American-born historian of science specialising in the 19th century and particularly Darwinian thought, a philosopher of the biological and human sciences, and a Kleinian psychotherapist.
+Robert Maxwell Young (September 26, 1935 – July 5, 2019) was an American-born British academic.
+He worked as a historian of science, specialising in the 19th century and particularly Darwinian thought; a philosopher of the biological and human sciences; and a Kleinian psychotherapist.

 Career

 Young was born in Highland Park, a suburb of Dallas, Texas.
 His initial education was in the United States, at Yale University and the University of Rochester Medical School, but in 1960 he moved to the University of Cambridge for his PhD on the history of ideas of mind and brain.
 The resulting monograph, Mind, Brain and Adaptation, has been called 'a modern classic' by Peter Gay.
 From 1964 to 1976 he was a Fellow and Graduate Tutor of King's College, Cambridge and became the first Director of the Wellcome Unit for the History of Medicine set up within the Department of History and Philosophy of Science, University of Cambridge.

 From 1976 to 1983 he was a full-time writer.
-In this period much of his political activities and writing involved radical critiques of science, technology and medicine.
-His contribution in this area has been compared by historian Gary Werskey with that of J. D. Bernal (While this is Werskey's opinion, it was not, according to Francis Aprahamian, Bernal's research assistant for "Science in History", a view shared by J.D.
-Bernal himself (personal communication F.A.)
-Instead Bernal saw Steven Rose a natural scientist, outspokenly left wing and active in the Anti-Vietnam War movement as a younger version of himself.)
+In this period much of his political activities and writing critiqued science, technology and medicine.
+His contribution in this area has been compared by historian Gary Werskey with that of J. D. Bernal.
 In any case, Young, while deeply respectful, strived to go beyond Bernal's agenda.

+In the early 80s, Young's career changed in two directions.
+On the one hand, he trained as a Kleinian psychoanalytic psychotherapist, and began to include writings on psychoanalysis in his oeuvre.
+He returned to academia as the first professor of Psychoanalytic Studies and of Psychoanalytic Psychotherapy, posts he held at the Centre for Psychotherapeutic Studies at the University of Sheffield Medical School until his retirement.
+After retiring from academia, Young worked in private practice in London.
+He was a registrant of the British Psychoanalytic Council.

+On the other hand, Young became involved in the scientific publishing industry.
+He continued to write extensively, and also recorded a series of television documentaries for the series Crucible: Science in society.
+He established the publishing house Free Association Books, which Andrew Samuels called 'the most important influence on the culture of psychoanalysis since the war'.
+While Young directed it, Free Association published works of cultural theory, critiques of expertise, and psychoanalysis, broadly conceived.
+He also founded the less successful Process Press, as well as a series of scientific journals: Radical Science Journal, Science as Culture, Free Associations and Kleinian Studies.
+And, with the rise of the Internet, he developed a number of email forums and egroups in his areas of interest.

 Thought

-In various books and papers he argued that science, technology and medicine—far from being value-neutral—are the embodiment of values in theories, things and therapies, in facts and artefacts, in procedures and programs.
-Succinctly put, all facts are theory-laden, all theories are value-laden, and all values occur within an ideology or world view.
-Scientists and technologists pursue agendas; they have philosophies of nature, world views, usually tacitly held.
-In studies extending across a broad spectrum of disciplines he has argued that our culture is disastrously riven.
-It is characterised by sharp dichotomies, each and every one of which is a false (or, at least, overdrawn) dichotomy, but our beliefs in them preclude unified deliberations about the scientific and the moral: